Updated: Feb 21

-On the 7th of September I had the privilege of being taken as a guest on press night to see A Room of One’s Own at the Malting’s Theatre in St Albans, written by Elton Townend-Jones (Director) and Rebecca Vaughan (Performer) and produced by Dyad Productions.
+On the 7th of September I had the privilege of being taken as a guest on press night to see A Room of One’s Own at the Malting’s Theatre in St Albans, produced by Dyad Productions and performed by Rebecca Vaughan.

 This was an hour-long, one-woman show, derived from Virginia Woolf’s 1928 exploration of women, poverty, literature and art throughout history.
 I’ll admit now – I went in blind.
 I knew nothing of the show, the company or the writers so I had no expectations to be wowed.
 But this show did so much more than wow.
 It silenced me entirely.